KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## GIT Version Control System ## {#git}

-If you prefer to use [GIT][] for version control, there is a mirror of the official KiCad repository on [Github][].
+If you prefer to use [GIT][] for version control, there is a mirror of the official KiCad repository on [GitHub][].
 GIT is not required if you are going to build a stable version of KiCad from a source archive.
-Please note that the Github mirror is read only.
-Do not submit pull requests to Github.
+Please note that the GitHub mirror is read only.
+Do not submit pull requests to GitHub.
 Changes should be sent to the KiCad developer's [mailing list][] as an attached patch with [PATCH] at the beginning of the subject.

 ## Doxygen Code Documentation Generator ## {#doxygen_section}